-Fair Chance Hiring: Persuaded Tampa City Council to pass the Tampa Criminal History Screening Practices “Ban the Box” Ordinance to reduce discrimination and open doors to jobs — by removing the question about a criminal history from initial applications for jobs with the City of Tampa.
-Hillsborough County then passed a similar ordinance for those applying for jobs with Hillsborough County.
+Fair Chance Hiring: Persuaded Tampa City Council to pass the Tampa Criminal History Screening Practices Ordinance to reduce discrimination and open doors to jobs for people with criminal records.

-Job Training: Got Hillsborough Community College to create 9 Fast Track Job Skill Certificate Programs to equip people with needed job skills and do outreach to the unemployed regarding the programs.
+Job Training: Got HCC to create 9 Fast Track Job Skill Certificate Programs to equip people with job skills and do outreach to the unemployed..

-Substance Abuse Treatment: Helped expand Drug Court, giving 4,000 more non-violent offenders the opportunity to get needed substance abuse treatment, instead of going to jail.
+Behavioral Health: Helped expand Drug Court so more non-violent offenders get needed treatment instead of jail.

-Birth Certificates and IDs: Encouraged Hillsborough County to establish a program to assist people who are homeless in getting birth certificates and IDs in order to obtain shelter, housing, and employment.
+Birth Certificates and IDs: Got Hillsborough County to establish program to assist homeless in getting birth certificates and IDs in order to obtain shelter and jobs.

-Expedited Rent Assistance: Got Hillsborough County and the Clerk of the Circuit Court to help reduce homelessness by committing to expedite rent assistance checks to landlords so they receive checks within 14 days.
+Rent: The County and Clerk of Circuit Court committed to expedite rent assistance checks so landlords receive them within 14 days.

 Rezoning: Reclaimed a historic residential African American West Tampa neighborhood, Dobyville, by reversing Industrial Zoning to Residential and Mixed Use Zoning, leading to the maintenance and development of new and old housing.